jefferai/modern_web_programming_backend_rest/Readme.md

-This branch contains the code for the first section, including markup for the present tool.
+This branch contains the code for the first section, without markup, and including the solution to the exercise.